ipfs/camp/SCI-FI_FAIR/README.md

 Q: My demo can be presented unattended before/after the Fair, is that possible?

 A: Great!
-Please note this in your rider form (above) and we'll do our best to make it run throughout the event
+Please note this in your application and we'll do our best to make it run throughout the event

 ---

 Q: My project involves lasers/heavy machinery/strobing lights/etc

 A: AWESOME!
-Do note this in your rider form, though
+Do note this in your application, though

 ---